Murali Sreeshankar: Career

-In March 2018, Sreeshankar cleared a 7.99 m jump at the Federation Cup in Patiala.
-He was named in the Indian contingent for the 2018 Commonwealth Games but had to pull out 10 days before the April event after being diagnosed with appendicitis.
-Following an emergency appendix surgery, he was placed on a liquid diet, which resulted in significant weight loss and an inability to walk properly.
-Two months later, he participated in the 2018 Asian Junior Athletics Championships in Gifu despite having "less strength, speed and focus" from before the illness and won bronze with a jump of 7.47 metres.
-At the 2018 Asian Games in Jakarta, he "struggled with run-up issues" and finished sixth in the final with 7.95 metres.
+Sreeshankar made his international debut at the 2018 Asian Indoor Championships in Tehran, jumping 7.60 m he narrowly missed the podium with a fourth place finish.
+He was named in the Indian contingent for the 2018 Commonwealth Games in Gold Coast, but had to pull out ten days before the event after being diagnosed with appendicitis.
+Two months later after his appendectomy, he participated in the 2018 Asian Junior Championships in Gifu, where he won the bronze medal with a jump of 7.47 m.
+He placed sixth at the 2018 World U20 Championships in Tampere, with a jump of 7.75 m.
+At the 2018 Asian Games in Jakarta, he finished sixth with a jump of 7.95 m.